APanico12/DOE_ML_REV/README.md

 # DOE_ML_REV
-This file contains data related to DoE and Fitted valuse of RSM from minitab.
+This file contains data related to DoE and Fitted values for second order model with dummy variables.